Dook97/avl_trees/README.md

 }
 ```

-Or you could do something more interesting, like lexicographical ordering on
+Or you could do something more interesting, like defining a lexicographical
-the members of your `dict_item_t`
+ordering on the members of your `dict_item_t`

 ### Define an extractor function on `avl_node_t *`